Cable Reverse-Grip Pushdown

 Instructions

-• Stand tall and set elbows near torso.
+• Stand tall and set your elbows near your torso with your wrists comfortable.

 Tips & Tricks